Advantages of OCR Techniques in Data Validation

-OCR (Optical Character Recognition) also termed as Optical Character Reader is a software system that is capable of recognition of alphanumeric characters either in printed or handwritten or image formats.
+OCR (Optical Character Recognition) also termed Optical Character Reader is a software system that is capable of recognizing of alphanumeric characters either in printed or handwritten or image formats.
 Such a system performs a quick scan of characters.
-The term Intelligent Character Recognition (ICR) has been used, of late, to describe the process of interpretation of data and characters from unstructured/structured input source.
+The term Intelligent Character Recognition (ICR) has been used, of late, to describe the process of interpretation of data and characters from unstructured/structured input sources.

 There are various nuances to be considered when it comes to character recognition.

 - De-skew – This technique senses the positioning of the source document and adjusts its scan in a clockwise or anti-clockwise direction to make lines of text perfectly horizontal or vertical.

 - Despeckle – The ability of RPA software to remove positive and negative spots & make the edges leveled.